-The dining hall is practicing social distancing, but students can still retrieve boxed meals to go.
-The Campus Recreation facilities are closed, but in order to help students and faculty stay active during the pandemic, virtual group fitness classes are being offered, as well as intermural eSports Leagues, including FIFA, Madden NFL, and NBA2K.
+The dining hall is open with safe social distancing protocols in effect.
+The Campus Recreation facilities are operating at 50 percent capacity, and to help students and faculty stay active during the pandemic, virtual group fitness classes are being offered, as well as intermural eSports Leagues, including FIFA, Madden NFL, and NBA2K.

 The UIC Student Leadership and Civic Engagement (SLCE) team has also shared ways for community members to make an impact through volunteering opportunities.
 If you would like to get involved, check out the UIC SLCE website.